ConstantineLignos/MORSEL/README.md

 acceleration    ACCELERATE +(ion)
 accelerations   ACCELERATE +(ion) +(s)
 ```
 * A log file to record what the learner is doing while it learns.
+If
-If you'd like it to write to standard out, just enter
+  you'd like it to write to standard out, just enter `-` for the log
-  `-` for the log file.
+  file.
 * A parameter file to configure the segmenter.
-There are two files in the params folder corresponding to the
+There are two files in
+  the params folder corresponding to the parameters used for the
-  parameters used for the Morpho Challenge 2010 evaluation.
-Both settings (aggressive and conservative) produced state
+  Morpho Challenge 2010 evaluation.
+Both settings (aggressive and
-  of the art results for English in Morpho Challenge 2010, and aggressive produced state of the art results for Finnish.
+  conservative) produced state of the art results for English in
+  Morpho Challenge 2010, and aggressive produced state of the art
-  I've done the best that I can to document these parameters between the param files and the code, but if you want
-  to try changing them I'd recommend getting in touch.
+  results for Finnish.
-  * The rest of the command-line parameters are documented by running `java -jar morsel.jar --help`.
-With the exception of
+* The rest of the command-line parameters are documented by running
+  `java -jar morsel.jar --help`.
+With the exception of encoding,
-  encoding, unless you are interested in the algorithm's internals and want more debug output there isn't much to see here.
+  unless you are interested in the algorithm's internals and want more
+  debug output there isn't much to see here.
+Almost everything you
-  Almost everything you want to set is set via the parameter file, not command-line arguments.
+  want to set is set via the parameter file, not command-line
+  arguments.

-For example, if you want to run on the Brown corpus wordlist, write the analysis to out.txt, write the log to log.txt,
+For example, if you want to run on the Brown corpus wordlist, write
+the analysis to `out.txt`, write the log to `log.txt`, and use the
-and use the conservative parameter set do the following:
+conservative parameter set do the following:

 `java -jar morsel.jar data/test/brown_wordlist.txt out.txt log.txt params/conservative.txt`